Luqiao, Taizhou

 Luqiao District (路桥区 (路橋區, Lùqiáo Qū); Tai-chow dialect: Lu-giao K'ü) is a district of Taizhou in Zhejiang Province, People's Republic of China.
 The district has an area of 274 km² and a population of approximately 425,200.

 Luqiao District was established in 1994, having previously been a town under the administration of Huangyan County (present-day Huangyan District).
+Luqiao is the location of Taizhou Luqiao Airport.

+Economy

-Luqiao is the location of Taizhou Luqiao Airport and also is the headquarters of Taizhou Commercial Bank and Zhejiang Tailong Commercial Bank, making it the financial capital of Taizhou.
-Geely Car group originated from Luqiao and has a large manufacturing base here.
+Luqiao District hosts the headquarters of Taizhou Commercial Bank and Zhejiang Tailong Commercial Bank, making it the financial capital of Taizhou.
+Geely car group originated from Luqiao and has a large manufacturing base in the district.

 Administrative divisions

 Luqiao District is divided into 6 subdistricts and 4 towns: